TatorsHa/Fuzzy_Group_Project/README.md

 # Bookwyrm
-Bookwyrm is a project developed in the context of the Fuzzy Sets class.
+Bookwyrm is a project developed by Morgane Kappeler and Hans-Andrea Danuser in the context of the Fuzzy Sets class.
 The goal is to make a small app or plugin to help people find new fantasy book suggestions.

 ## 0. How to use the programm